Effective Standards Work, Part 1: The Lay Of The Land

 The process of feature design is a messy, exciting exploration embarked upon from a place of trust and hope.
 It requires folks who have problems (web developers) and the people who can solve them (browser engineers) to have wide-ranging conversations.
 Deep exploration of the potential solution space — discarding dozens of ideas along the way — is essential.
 A lot of the work is just getting to agreement on a problem statement.
 This is not what formal standards processes do.

-For boring reasons of IP assignment, anti-trust law, and SDO governance, chartered Working Groups (e.g., at the W3C) state what it is they’re going to deliver, often years before they actually do.
-Some SDOs require “signs of life” from potential implementers (usually 2 or more) to progress in their processes.
-IETF famously refers to this as “running code and rough consensus”.
-Clear problem statements and potential solutions must already be proposed and partially agreed, putting formal standards late in the design process when done correctly.
+For boring reasons of IP licensing, anti-trust law, and SDO governance, chartered Working Groups (e.g., at the W3C) state what it is they're going to deliver, often years before they actually do.
+Some SDOs require "signs of life" from potential implementers (usually 2 or more) to progress in their processes.
+IETF famously refers to this as "running code and rough consensus".
+Clear problem statements and potential solutions must be proposed and partially agreed to even get a hearing.
+This puts formal standards-making late in the process (when done correctly).

-TL;DR: SDOs and their formal Working Groups aren’t in the business of early-stage feature design.
+TL;DR: SDOs and their formal Working Groups aren't in the business of feature design.

 Getting a design through committee says next to nothing about its quality.
 Many an august and thoughtful person has engaged in outrageous groupthink when these processes are asked to predict the future rather than document consensus.
-Without developers trying a feature and providing feedback, Working Groups quickly spiral into irrelevance.
-And who’s to tell them they’re wrong?
+Without developers trying a feature and providing feedback, Working Groups quickly wander into irrelevant pastures.
+And who's to tell them they're wrong?
 They are staffed with experts, after all!

 SDOs are best understood as amplifiers: they take raw inputs, filter them to prevent major harm if played at top volume, then use processes to broadcast them.
 How the inputs came to be gets obscured in this process.